LacavaMarco/LacavaMarco/README.md

 ## Hello there, nice to meet you

-I'm Marco Lacava and I'm a Computer Science and Engineering student at Politecnico di Milano.
+I'm Marco Lacava and I'm a Computer Science and Engineering graduate at Politecnico di Milano.
 My studies are focused on Machine Learning and Artificial Intelligence, with a pinch of Robotics too.

 :mortar_board: **Education:**